Dino King 3D: Journey to Fire Mountain

 Dino King 3D: Journey to Fire Mountain (a.k.a.
-Speckles the Tarbosaurus 2: The New Paradise) is a 2017 3D South Korean-Chinese computer-generated action adventure family film.
-The film was released on October 14, 2017 in South Korea, had early screenings at the American Film Market in Santa Monica in November 2017, and was released in Australia on the 24th August 2019, A sequel to The Dino King, the film is written and directed by Han Sang-Ho, and is produced by Chang Hoon Lee, Unlike the first film, the film itself has a more bravely epic and adventurous tone, and became the best children’s sequel movie.
+Speckles the Tarbosaurus 2: The New Paradise) is a 2018 3D South Korean-Chinese computer-generated action adventure family film.
+The film was released on December 25, 2018 in South Korea, and was released to other countries in 2019.
+A sequel to The Dino King, the film is written and directed by Han Sang-Ho, and is produced by Chang Hoon Lee.